 Needless to say, the extensive amount of various operating supplies and equipment required for the many different departments in a hotel can, if not controlled, play havoc with one’s budget.

-The first step in OS&E procurement entails an assessment and selection of products as well as their specifications and suggested par levels.
+The first step in hotel OS&E procurement entails an assessment and selection of products as well as their specifications and suggested par levels.
 Once established, pricing and delivery are considered, and a controlled budget is created.

 Cost Control for OS&E